ClimateImpactLab/DataFS/docs/pythonapi.io.rst

     ...     f.write('this is a sample archive')

 Now that we have a file can we can use the ``update()`` method to upload our file.
-Depending on size of file and network speeds, there may be some latency when calling :py:meth:`datafs.core.DataArchive.update`.
+Depending on size of file and network speeds, there may be some latency when calling :py:meth:`~datafs.core.data_archive_DataArchive.update`.

 .. code-block:: python